-Seborrheic keratoses are flesh-colored, brown, or black growths that can appear anywhere on the skin.
+Seborrheic keratosis are flesh-colored, brown, or black growths that can appear anywhere on the skin.

 These harmless growths are very common in middle-aged and older people.
 Some people have a hundred or more.
 Although these growths can appear anywhere, they most often appear on the torso and the temples.

-Seborrheic Keratoses are round or oval and vary in size from less than ¼ inch to several inches.
+Seborrheic Keratosis are round or oval and vary in size from less than ¼ inch to several inches.
 They appear to be stuck on the skin and often have a waxy or scaly surface.
 These growths develop slowly.
 They are not cancerous and do not become so.
-Dark brown keratoses may sometimes be mistaken for atypical mole or melanomas.
+Dark brown keratosis may sometimes be mistaken for atypical mole or melanomas.

 Treatment is not needed unless the keratoses become irritated or itchy or are cosmetically undesirable.